BigNerd95/ambitImageEditor/GUIDE.md

 (Others firmware may not have these things).

 5) Remove vtoken
-`./vtoken.py remove -i extract/kernel -o kernel.clean`
+`./vtoken.py remove -i extract/kernel -o extract/kernel.clean`
 (You can find this tool inside tools directory)
 (Annotate the Flash type for step 8!)